Dave5535/fe-project/README.md

 **Info:** Is where you can find all events and plays that would take place.
 Admins / Teachers could create a new event.
-Created events should be displayed in a list that could be searched and found in dokuments.
+Created events should be displayed in a list that could be searched and found in **Dokument**.

  **Chat:** Here you could find all your firends and users and start a chat with them.